Time to shut down again? As coronavirus cases surge, a growing chorus makes the case

 Gordon said the difficulty in bringing down case numbers will only increase, with schools seeking to reopen next month and the weather forcing more people indoors in the fall.

-A return to stay-at-home, he said, was the last resort.
+A return to stay-at-home measures, he said, was the last resort.
 But it wasn’t unimaginable, either.

 “Our job is to do absolutely everything in our power,” he said, “so we don’t have to go back to that.”